On this page

 Agriculture and Agri-Food Canada: Sector overviews, data, and reports

 Data, analysis, and resources on food product consumption trends.
 Much of their site is focused on international markets, but some of the reports cover domestic consumer trends.
-For example, see this report on bakery products in Canada
+For example, see this report on pet food trends in Canada.

 Canada Commons